How to get your dog into modeling and acting

 Finding work.
 Do you need an doggy agent?

 When your pet is ready for his or her first job there are multiple places you can look.
 Yes, dog agents do exist.
 A quick google search will tell you of agencies in your area.
 There are some I would not trust my own dogs with – wondering if you’re with one?
 Don’t hesitate to reach out to me and ask.
 Fortunately, unlike with people, expensive headshots are not needed.

 Even without an agent, you can book jobs on your own.
 That’s a great way to start in the industry.
 For one, check out the TV/Film/Video section on your local Craigslist.
 There are often people looking for dogs for a film or tv or video project.
 Also, if you are located near a college, check their local paper/website as often they are doing student productions and need trained dogs.
 This is a great way to get some set experience on a smaller scale.
 Make sure to create accounts for your dog on social media sites and post videos of them performing.
-If you have friends in the entertainment industry, follow them on social media, they can be great connections as well – thanks to Facebook and Instagram, I’ve been able to book some of Maggie and Rossi’s very talented friends for jobs.
+If you have friends in the entertainment industry, follow them on social media, they can be great connections as well – thanks to Facebook and Instagram, I’ve been able to book many of Maggie and Rossi’s very talented friends for jobs.

 We hope this helps you and your dog get started in show business.
 We look forward to seeing your training adventures together!